Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Prerequisites/Introduction.md

 ```@meta
-CurrentModule=Hamiltonian.Prerequisites
+CurrentModule=QuantumLattices.Prerequisites
 ```

 # Introduction

-This module contains the prerequisites of the Hamiltonian package.
+This module contains the prerequisites of the QuantumLattices package.

 The constants, types, macros, functions or submodules defined in this module will **NOT** be exported by the package.
 Instead, they serve as the prerequisites and fundamentals.
 The range of the contents are quite wide, but basically, they fall into 2 categories: